capi-samples/kubecon-na-2022-tutorial/9-releasing.md

 ## Create out first release

-> If you bumping the MAJOR or MINOR version number you will need to change **metadata.yaml** first and commit this to your repo.
+> If you are bumping the MAJOR or MINOR version number you will need to change **metadata.yaml** first and commit this to your repo.

 1. Open a terminal and go to your providers directory
 2. Checkout main, get latest and pull tags: